ethansilvas/htb-academy/BrokenAuthentication.md

 we will deal with this in this module

 things that the user knows like a username and password in methods like FBA

+## Default Credentials

+it is common to find devices with default credentials due to human error or a breakdown in or lack of proper process

+Rapid7's under the hoodie report said that known default credentials resulting in unauthorized access were 21% of their engagements

+systems like ICS environments even prefer known credentials because it makes it easier than storing a complex set of credentials securely
+this however does not justify default credentials

+it is a mandatory step of security hardening to change default passwords at an early stage of app development

+another common thing is vendors use hardcoded hidden accounts in their products
+https://nvd.nist.gov/vuln/detail/CVE-2020-29583 - researchers found a hardcoded account with admin privileges and an unchangeable password

+CIRT.net and SecLists have databases used to collect default credentials split by vendors

+https://github.com/scadastrangelove/SCADAPASS/blob/master/scadapass.csv - SCADA StrangeLove published list of well-known ICS passwords, both default and hardcoded

+always good to test known passwords against systems with lists like these, for example if you found a Cisco device then you could use https://www.cirt.net/passwords?criteria=cisco

+### Hands-on example